oolonek/cerebrarium/vault/actionables.md

 - [ ] start veils notes
 - [ ] order missing parts for teletype
 - [ ] start teletype notes
+- [ ] learn how to order PCB from JLCPCB

 ## art
 - [x] add stub for project